joffrey-bion/krossbow/README.md

 Adding support for the Native target may require a bit more effort.
 Contributions are welcome in this respect, though.

+## Supported STOMP features

+Here is the list of supported STOMP features:

+- All STOMP frames except `ACK`/`NACK` and `BEGIN`/`COMMIT`/`ABORT`
+- Custom headers where the protocol allows them
+- Receipts (waiting for RECEIPT frame based on receipt header)
+- Heart beating (keep alive)
+- Both text and binary body
+- Content-length as defined in the specification

+Additional features:
+- Auto-receipts (automatically adds RECEIPT headers when appropriate to ensure no frame is lost)
+- Built-in JSON body conversions (Kotlinx Serialization or Jackson)
+- Possibility to hook custom body converters (for textual or binary bodies)

 ## STOMP Usage

 ### Raw STOMP usage (without conversions)